tinytoolkit/tinytoolk.it/content/tools/pinecil-soldering-iron/index.md

 With a nice bendy silicone USC-C cable
 {{ figure(width=640, path="tools/pinecil-soldering-iron/pinecil_cable.jpg") }}

-And a UGREEN CD216 GaN charger, which can do the 20V 3A that will keep the Pinecil happy
+And a UGREEN CD216 GaN charger, which can do the 20V 3A that will keep the Pinecil happy.
 {{ figure(width=640, path="tools/pinecil-soldering-iron/pinecil_charger_ugreen_cd216.jpg") }}

 {{ figure(width=640, path="tools/pinecil-soldering-iron/pinecil_charger_specs.jpg") }}